citizenweb3/web3-society/ambassadors/README.md

 A) Level 1, 0-45:
 1. 2 tweets per week with interaction
 2. 2 comments per week under others people's posts (influencers? devs?)
-3. Add related content to web3 society telegram channel (amount?)
+3. Add relavant content to web3 society telegram channel  | THIS IS A MUST - WIHTOUT THIS POINT COMPLETED, YOU WILL NOT QUALIFY FOR ANY REWARDS |

 B) Level 2, 45-85:
 1. 2-3 original (not copied or reposted) memes per month.
 Can be AI generated